PingOne

 A Screen Capture of the Create Dynamic Group page showing a filter of All and Any with the Attributes Population ID, Country Code, Department and Email Address.

-For more information, see Managing group membership.
+Learn more in Managing group membership.

 Nested groups